soleilgames/ruine/README.md

 ## Compile for GNU/Linux

 The game is not intended to run on desktop however it can help for development (there is currently no sound support).
-You will need the SDL 2.0 and Cmake:
+You will need the GLFW 3 and Cmake:

 ```
 cd ruine